Lack of Medical Necessity Fraud

 Medical necessity fraud involves a knowingly false certification by a healthcare provider that a treatment given to a patient is medically necessary.
 Medical necessity fraud is illegal and, along with things like upcoding and unbundling, is considered part of what is more broadly known as “medical billing fraud.”

-Medicare, Medicaid, and Tricare only provide coverage for health-related services that are medically necessary.
+Medicare, Medicaid, and Tricare only provide coverage for health-related services that are medically necessary, as stated by law.
 Medicare defines medically necessary as “health care services or supplies needed to diagnose or treat an illness, injury, condition, disease, or its symptoms that meet accepted standards of medicine.”
 Under this definition, Medicare, Medicaid and Tricare are only meant to cover treatments, tests or procedures to treat or diagnose a health problem.
 Medication injections like Botox for face wrinkles, for example, would likely not be deemed medically necessary and therefore would not be covered.
-Similarly, providing home health services to a patient who is not actually home bound under Medicare’s regulations would also not be covered.
+Similarly, providing home health care services to a patient who is not actually homebound under Medicare’s regulations would also not be covered.

 The structure of Medicare, Medicaid and Tricare, and the related regulations, make this fertile ground for malpractice.
-Medical necessity fraud always involves a doctor or other health professional selecting treatment that allows for more Medicare, Medicaid or Tricare reimbursement than is needed to treat the patient under accepted medical norms, which may pose a danger to patient safety.
+Medical necessity fraud always involves a doctor or other health professional selecting treatment or services that allow for more Medicare, Medicaid or Tricare reimbursement than is needed to treat the patient under accepted medical norms, which may pose a danger to patient safety.
 Common areas of medical necessity fraud include:

 - Opting for surgery when nonsurgical treatment options may be just as effective